microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

 The graph coloring code is based on the [Graph Coloring Kata](https://github.com/microsoft/QuantumKatas/tree/master/GraphColoring) with the following changes

-- allow for varying QuBits per color
+- allow for varying qubits per color
 - constraints on Vertex colors based on initial colors when you start
 - for 9x9 puzzles, 4 bits per color are used but the colors in the solution can only be 0 to 8